S1mplector/Simjot/README.md

 #  Simjot

-A lightweight, feature-rich personal journaling application built with Java Swing, designed to help you capture your thoughts, express creativity, and track your well-being in an elegant digital environment.
+A lightweight, feature-rich and highly personalizable journaling and poetry workspace application built with Java Swing, designed to help you capture your thoughts, express creativity, and track your well-being in an elegant digital environment.

 ## Features